alvinly74/capstone-project/README.md

 Songs can be created and played in the browser.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

+### PHase 2.5: Song CRUD 2.0 and how to save song files.
+(2 days)

+Given TA input, I will expand on basic user experiences.
+Commenting on songs and playlists come to mind.
+Some time within the first week I will determine and implement Cloudinary, Filepicker, or Paperclip to manage my song files.

+Instead of the many indexes I currently have set up.
+I can make one song Index fetch different songs based on particular needs via joins(on the likes/followers tables).

+Finally, have a segment of the landing page with a "Popular this week" with the most liked songs

 [Details][phase-two]

 ### Phase 3: Follow Users and Like Songs(3 days)